richwednesday/boombot-boilerplate/README.md

 3. Push your bot to Heroku/Now and review it with Facebook.
 4. You're live! :speech_balloon:

 **BoomBot is a minimalistic boilerplate** and *a microframework proof-of-concept* that allows you to launch your functional bot on Messenger in a matter of minutes.
-It is inspired by a [ruby version](https://github.com/progapandist/rubotnik-boilerplate).
+It is inspired by an awesome [ruby version](https://github.com/progapandist/rubotnik-boilerplate).
 The main promise of **BoomBot** is to speed up bot development in Node.js and provide a more natural mental model for bot-user interactions.

 **BoomBot** is also **very** beginner friendly :baby: :baby_bottle: and can be used in class to teach programming students about bots.